 Please note that some criteria will only be considered at interview stage.

 How to apply

 We prefer to receive applications online.

 Please note that in submitting your application Durham University will be processing your data.
 We would ask you to consider the relevant University Privacy Statement https://www.dur.ac.uk/ig/dp/privacy/pnjobapplicants/ which provides information on the collation, storing and use of data.

 - A CV;

-- A covering letter which details your experience, strengths and potential in the requirements set out above in the Person Specification and the Realising Your Potential Approach.
+- A covering letter (max 3 A4 sides) which details your experience, strengths and potential in relation to the requirements set out above in the Person Specification and the Realising Your Potential Approach.

 DBS Requirement: Not Applicable.